-The petitioning faculty member must submit their complete dossier and supporting materials to the Department Chair on or before the first day of the annual TTUHSC Tenure and Promotion cycle, which usually starts in mid July.
+The petitioning faculty member must submit their complete dossier and supporting materials to the Department Chair on or before the first day of the annual TTUHSC Tenure and Promotion cycle, which usually starts in mid-July.
 The dates of the annual Tenure and Promotion cycle are set by the University and are usually released in March of each year.
-Once the Department Chair has received the faculty member's complete dossier and supporting affidavits, the Department Chair shall call a meeting of Departmental Peer Review Committee.
+Once the Department Chair has received the faculty member's complete dossier and supporting affidavits, the Department Chair Shall call a meeting of Departmental Peer Review Committee.

 The Departmental Peer Review Committee shall be composed of all tenured faculty in the Department for a petition for tenure, or of all Department members at a higher academic rank than the petitioner for promotion review.
 The Departmental Peer Review Committee will review the faculty member's performance according to the criteria, standards and guidelines for promotion and tenure in the Department, current at the time the faculty member petitions for peer review, including any other relevant information submitted by the petitioner.
 The Department Peer Review Committee will vote anonymously on the petition.
 Neither the Chair of the Department nor the Dean of the School shall participate in the Departmental Peer Review Committee deliberations and vote.
 Only those votes that contain a justification for the vote shall be recorded.
 The tally of votes and the justifications shall be transcribed to maintain confidentiality by the Peer Review Committee chair and appended to the petitioner's dossier by the Department Chair.
-The Departmental review shall normally be completed by August 31 of the year the faculty member petitions for review.
+If the department lacks a sufficient number of tenured faculty and/or higher rank faculty to serve on the departmental peer review committee for promotion and tenure, the required faculty members will be recruited from other science departments by the department Chair, in consultation with the petitioner.
+The departmental peer review shall normally be completed by August 31 of the year the faculty member petitions for review.
 The results of the Peer Review Committee deliberations and vote shall remain confidential.